Close

 • Free military legal assistance services are available to service members and families through the installation legal assistance office.
 Services can include:

-• Mediation allows the two parties to work with a mediator to arrive at a compromise for ending their marriage.
+• Mediation, which allows the two parties to work with a mediator to arrive at a compromise for ending their marriage.
 Mediation is confidential and typically faster and less costly than going to court.

 • Separate legal assistance attorneys for the service member and the spouse